- Gemini Home

 NGS guide star requirements

-The GS should be as bright as possible.
-Two correction regimes can be distinguished: (a) full correction regime where the best image quality can be expected and (b) partial correction regime where the delivered image quality degrades as the GS magnitude increases.
 Due to processing limitations of the Altair CPU, the faintest limiting magnitudes can only be reached under optimal conditions (IQ=20% or ~0.5 arcsec native seeing and CC=50%, photometric conditions).
 In most cases for guide stars fainter than V=13, better performance will be achieved using LGS.
-Limiting magnitudes for full and partial correction as a function of the GS spectral type are given in the table below:
+Limiting magnitudes for full and partial correction as a function of the guide star spectral type are given in the table below:

 |V-band limiting magnitude and color for full and partial correction regimes|